Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** Warlock's Ambition
 - **Willpower Points:** 1

-When you or an ally deal damage that bring another non-monster creature to 0 HP, you can activate this ability (no action) to store the enemy's soul into a soul shard.
+When you or an ally deal damage that bring another living creature to 0 HP, you can activate this ability (no action) to store the enemy's soul into a soul shard.
 You can consume a shard as an action in order to recover D3 WP.
 Any remaining soul shards are lost when finishing a shift rest.

 {{wide
 ![worgen warlock](https://i.imgur.com/zxS7Eev.jpeg) {height:500px,mix-blend-mode:multiply,margin-left:3cm,margin-top:-1cm}